dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Notebook.md

  + EXTERNAL TABLE: when creating an external table you must also provide a location clause.
 AND when it is dropped, the files at the location will NOT BE dropped.
  + Support adding descriptive comment for the table:
 ![[Pasted image 20241022124111.png]]

+Table Property to add additional metadata.
+But you cannot view that property when you describe the table.
+With the Comment "this is ..." anyone who describe the table will see the comment.

 * ==CTAS statements don't support manual schema declaration.==

 » MERGE INTO: merge a set of updates, insertions, and deletions based on a source table into a target Delta table. *Avoiding inserting the duplicate records when writing into Delta Tables.*